samuelberven/BOUTIQUE/README.md

-# BOUTIQUE - Product Database
+# StoreSync - Product Database

-BOUTIQUE is a full-stack web application that allows users to create, edit, update, and delete product entries.
+StoreSync is a full-stack web application that allows users to create, edit, update, and delete product entries.
 The application maintains two databases: one for internal company use and one for customer-facing product listings.
 A microservice architecture ensures modularity and scalability of the application.

 ## Features
 - **Full CRUD Operations** for products